 - Author of Electrical Inspection Workbook

-- Author of over fifty Electrical books
+- Author of over sixty Electrical books

 - Legal consultant involving Electrical

 - Over 60 years experience in the